TEALSK12/introduction-to-computer-science/lesson_14.md

     * Point out that all sprites "hear" a broadcast and any sprite with a corresponding "when I receive" will react.
     * Discuss the difference between "broadcast" and "broadcast and wait" and ask students to come up with ideas for when each would be useful.

-4. It's worthwhile to introduce the rotate buttons located at the top left of the SNAP interface.
-These buttons allow you to snap (puns!) your rotation, allowing you to lock rotation, allow free rotation, or allow only left/right rotation.
+4. It's worthwhile to introduce the rotate buttons located at the top left of the Snap!interface.
+These buttons allow you to Snap!(puns!) your rotation, allowing you to lock rotation, allow free rotation, or allow only left/right rotation.

     ![rotate buttons](rotateButton.PNG)